Skip to content

 Extreme

 Portsmouth's pre-1900 clapboard housing (oldest dense stock in NH) combined with USDA Zone 6b coastal climate creates the longest annual foraging window in the state.
-High median household income ($120,836) means Year-5 structural repair costs are disproportionately high on larger, more valuable properties.
-Seacoast properties near tidal moisture warrant quarterly plan as baseline.
+Larger, more valuable Seacoast properties near tidal moisture warrant a quarterly plan as the baseline, since late-stage structural repair scope is disproportionately large on such homes.

 Merrimack County